simonngai/ag2-deepseek-r1-demos/README.md

-This repo is used to demostrate some errors from using deep-seek-reaonser model.
+This repo is used to demostrate some errors from using deep-seek-reaonser model in AG2 group chat.

 Steps to use: